openhab/openhab-jruby/USAGE.md

 #### Using openHAB Transformations <!-- omit from toc -->

-Although it can often be done better and more easily in native Ruby code, existing openHAB transformations such as MAP, JSONPATH, Jinja Transformation, or even Ruby transformation written in the `/transform` folder can also be used by calling the {OpenHAB::DSL.transform transform} method.
+Existing openHAB transformations can also be used by calling the {OpenHAB::DSL.transform transform} method.
+This enables the use of any transformations from the `/transform` folder or managed through the UI, such as MAP, JSONPATH, Jinja Transformation, etc.

 ```ruby
 # Convert OPEN/CLOSED to Online/Offline using availability.map